01pooja10/SteerSecure/README.md

 ## Future Developments to SteerSecure:
 1) Integrate with an interface inside your car, similar to a dashboard, for quick access to our services
 2) Chatbot automatically sends messages to your loved ones alerting them if it notices regular patterns of drowsiness or Distraction
-3) Car goes into self driving mode automatically when the SteerSecure app sends information regarding driver's alertness
+3) Car goes into self driving mode automatically when the SteerSecure app sends concerning information regarding driver's alertness

 ## License